ebrahimebrahim/udacity-cpp-02-system-monitor/README.md

 # CppND-System-Monitor

+---

+## Forked

+This is a forked assignment, to be Ebrahim's solution to project 02 of udacity's c++ course.

+---

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 Follow along with the classroom lesson to complete the project!